Tristar3333/Cortex-Book-Examples/README.md

 ## PLU Config Tool

+Contains a Verilog file for an implementation of a monoflop.
-The *PLU Config Tool* is a NXP app for converting a Verilog file into C source file to be used in a LCP55S69 project.
+The PLU Config tool converts the Verilog file into a C source file to extend the functionality on the LPC55S69.